Tomato Plants

 • Provide moderate irrigation.
 If this disease is caught, stop irrigation.

-• Mustard oil cake at the rate of 500 kg/ha should be applied during the last tillage of the land.
+• You should apply mustard oil cake at the rate of 500 kg/ha during the last tillage of the land.

 • Ferticide Furadan 5G applied at the rate of 25 kg/ha at the time of planting or at the time of final tillage can effectively control tomato wilt and root-knot nematode.

-The disease is seed-borne and the germs of the disease can survive in soil and weeds for more than a year and may Later there spread through the air, water, etc. This disease is caused by the fungus called Alternaria solani.
+The disease is seed-borne, and the germs of the disease can survive in soil and weeds for more than a year and may spread through the air, water, etc. This disease is caused by the fungus called Alternaria solani.

 • This disease is more common in mature trees.
 Small dark spots appear on the seedling leaves from infected seeds.
-Later it spread on ka- and leaves go Eventually the plant dies.
+Later, it spreads on ka- and leaves go.
+Eventually, the plant dies.

 • Older plants first develop circular spots or concentric ring-like dark spots.

-• Fruits also develop similar wrinkled brown to black ovoid spots and the affected fruits before ripening fall out.
+• Fruits can also develop wrinkled brown to black ovoid spots, which can cause the affected fruits to fall off before they ripen.

 • Sowing seeds treated with Prove or Vita 200 (2.5 g per kg seed).

-• Using seeds collected from disease-free plants or sources.
+• Use seeds collected from disease-free plants or sources.

 • If the leaves are wet for a long time, the germs of this disease increase.
-So do not irrigate the shower.
+So do not rinse the shower.

 • Approved fungicides such as Rovral 2 grams per liter mixed with water properly for 15 days to spray.